 - Install the accessory belt by relieving tension on the tensioner pulley with one hand and installing the accessory belt with the other.

-Re-Installing the Air Intake Hose
+Step 9: Re-Install the Air Intake Hose

 - Re-connect the air intake hose to the throttle body and the air filter box.
 Make sure the hose lines up with the tabs.